Who was Livia Drusilla? The true story behind DominaMay 13 | 4 min read

 Tin Star: Liverpool - Tim Roth, Genevieve O’Reilly and Abigail Lawrie share their secrets from the set ahead of season 3

-The cast and creators of Tin Star: Liverpool talk to us about their dark and violent final season, which is now on Sky Atlantic with NOW TV.
+The cast and creators of Tin Star: Liverpool talk to us about their dark and violent final season, which is now on Sky Atlantic with NOW.

-Watch Tin Star: Liverpool on Sky Atlantic with NOW TV from December 10
+Watch Tin Star: Liverpool on Sky Atlantic with NOW from December 10

 The jaw-dropping beauty of the Canadian Rockies has been left behind for the third and final season of Tin Star, but fans of Tim Roth’s action-packed thriller can still expect the show’s usual and unique mix of dark humour, family dynamics and thrills.